TarEnethil/archivar/config/README.md

 # Archivar configuration

 Some configuration must be done before starting up the application.
+The way you set the options depends on if you're running archivar with or without Docker.

+## When not running inside Docker

-You can set these options using the file config/user_config.py.
+You can set the options using the file config/user_config.py.
-The config follows a simple KEY = value format, although data types apply.
+The config follows a simple KEY = value format, although python data types apply.

 ## First Steps